antcim/automarker_deploy/README.md

 On the `course` page it is possible to search for and enroll in a course.

+> Simply press the search button with the empty text field to display all available courses.

 In order to carry out a task, just click on it from the `profile page` or from the `course page`.

 A task can be: